arfc/pride/temoa-uiuc/temoa-uiuc-chws.md

 # CapacityFactorTech:

+* 0, 0.5, 1 in the winter, inter, and summer, respectively.
 * Maybe we should separate ELEC -> CHWS Charge (CHWSC) -> CHW and CHW -> CHWS Discharge (CHWSD) -> ELEC

 # Storage duration